-Fungal infections of the hair, skin or nails fact sheet
+Fungal infections of the hair, skin or nails - including symptoms, treatment and prevention

 Fungal infections are commonly called 'ringworm' but are not caused by worms.
 They are superficial infections of the skin, hair or nails caused by a variety of fungi which otherwise live in the soil, on animals, or sometimes only on people.